 The point is, this diet was a fit for me.
 Paleo may be yours, but I would just encourage you to be realistic about who you are and how you intend to live the next 10-20 or so years.

 I did have two problems with the Slow Carb Diet:

 1) The weight comes off slowly.
 My husband was on Atkins and he shed pounds like a banchee, but mine was a slow 1 lb. (or 1/2 lb.) a week.
-HOWEVER, it did come off and it has stayed off for a year and I don’t see it coming back.
+HOWEVER, it did come off and it stayed off for over 6 year now and I don’t see it coming back.

-2) If you don’t cook, and cook creatively, it can get pretty boring.
+2) If you don’t cook, or if you aren’t interested in cooking creatively, it can get pretty boring.
 There aren’t a lot of slow carb snacks or grab & go foods, so you pretty much need to do some cooking.
-One of Tim Ferris’s rules is to eat the same thing repeatedly.
-Too boring.
-It works for breakfast, but you really have to change up your dinners or you will die of boredom.
+Eating the same thing over and over can work for many people at breakfast and lunch, but I found you really have to change up your dinners or you will die of boredom.